radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/07-deployment-architecture.md

 The RadiantOne leader node in the main (cache refresh) cluster plays the role of the authoritative cache image.
 This node publishes the changes to the persistent cache into a replication journal.
 The leader nodes in the other clusters are responsible for periodically checking the journal for changes that they need to apply locally.
 Should conflicting change events occur, a combination of timestamps and sequence numbers associated with the conflicting events are used to resolve the conflict.

+>[!note]
->[!note] on startup, a RadiantOne leader node first applies any missed change events from the replication journal and only after these changes have been applied will it be able to serve as an active node in the cluster.
+>On startup, a RadiantOne leader node first applies any missed change events from the replication journal and only after these changes have been applied will it be able to serve as an active node in the cluster.

 A data source named replicationjournal is included in the RadiantOne install and plays the role of the journal.
 This data source points to the default cn=replicationjournal store installed with RadiantOne and should not be deleted or deactivated.
 You can decide to have the journal running on one of the clusters that is participating in replication, or run a separate cluster whose only role is to house the journal.
 Having the journal housed in an Universal Directory store deployed in a cluster ensures high availability of this repository.
 The replicationjournal data source should indicate a primary server/node in the cluster and the failover servers should point to the other cluster nodes.